The-Sec/gitops-lab-old/README.md

 ### SWH
-The swh tag is my arm (pi) cluster running at home, unfortunatly power and internet acccess are not very stable. that is located in a datacenter where i rent resources on a monthly bases.
+The swh tag is my arm (pi) cluster running at home, unfortunatly power and internet acccess are not very stable.

 # XS4 Walkthrough